Locally Typical Sampling: Introduction

-Concretely, we hypothesize that, for text to be perceived as human-like, each word should have information content close to its \emph{expected} information content given prior context.
-When decoding from probabilistic language generators, we should aim to mimic this property.
-It turns out this is quite easy to enforce in practice: at each decoding step, we sample solely from the set of words whose negative log-probabilities are close to the conditional entropy---or equivalently, the expected information content of the subsequent word---according to our model, an operation that can be done in the same runtime as nucleus or top-$k$ sampling.
-We call this new decoding strategy \defn{typical sampling}, naming it after its relationship to the information-theoretic concept of typicality, which provides (informal) intuition for its efficacy.
-In experiments on summarization and story generation, we observe that, compared to nucleus and top-$k$ sampling: (1) typical sampling reduces the number of degenerate repetitions, giving a \rep value \cite{welleck2019neural} on par with human text, and (2) text generated using typical sampling is closer in quality to that of human text.\footnote{An implementation of typical sampling can be found in the \href{https://huggingface.co/}{Hugging Face} library.
-Code for reproducing experiments will be made available at \url{https://github.com/cimeister/typical-sampling.git}.\looseness=-1}
+These insights lead us to re-think what it means to be a probabilistic language generator.
+First, we contend that language generators, in some cases, can be thought of as discrete stochastic processes.
+This in turn, allows us to cleanly define typicality (and the typical set) for these processes.
+We argue, however, that due to discrepancies between the model behind these generators and the true distribution over natural language strings, directly sampling from the typical set is not a good idea.
+Indeed, for language generators that do not use an end-of-string ($\eos$) state, this is exactly what is done by ancestral sampling---a decoding strategy not known for providing high-quality text.
+Inspired by research on human sentence processing, we then define the more restrictive notion of \emph{local} typicality, and argue that if we want text generated from a model to be ``human-like,'' we should perhaps enforce this information-theoretic criterion in generations ourselves.
+To this end, we develop a new algorithm, which we call \textbf{locally typical sampling}.
+Concretely, we hypothesize that for text to be perceived as natural, each word should have an information content close to its \emph{expected} information content given prior context.
+When sampling from probabilistic language generators, we should limit our options to strings that adhere to this property.
+In experiments on abstractive summarization and story generation, we observe that, compared to nucleus and top-$k$ sampling: (i) locally typical sampling reduces the number of degenerate repetitions, giving a \rep value \cite{welleck2019neural} on par with human text, and (ii) text generated using typical sampling is generally closer in quality to that of human text.\footnote{An implementation of typical sampling can be found in the \href{https://huggingface.co/}{Hugging Face's Transformers library \citep{wolf-etal-2020-transformers}}.\looseness=-1}